DataTalksClub/data-engineering-zoomcamp/cohorts/2025/04-analytics-engineering/homework.md

 1. Make sure you, **at least**, have them in GCS with a External Table **OR** a Native Table - use whichever method you prefer to accomplish that (Workflow Orchestration with [pandas-gbq](https://cloud.google.com/bigquery/docs/samples/bigquery-pandas-gbq-to-gbq-simple), [dlt for gcs](https://dlthub.com/docs/dlt-ecosystem/destinations/filesystem), [dlt for BigQuery](https://dlthub.com/docs/dlt-ecosystem/destinations/bigquery), [gsutil](https://cloud.google.com/storage/docs/gsutil), etc)
 2. You should have exactly `7,778,101` records in your Green Taxi table
 3. You should have exactly `109,047,518` records in your Yellow Taxi table
-4. You should have exactly `43,244,696` record in your FHV table
+4. You should have exactly `43,244,696` records in your FHV table
 5. Build the staging models for green/yellow as shown in [here](../../../04-analytics-engineering/taxi_rides_ny/models/staging/)

 **Note**: If you don't have access to GCP, you can spin up a local Postgres instance and ingest the datasets above